 Qualifications

-Directors-at-large and appointed directors must be registered participants in good standing of the Corporation in addition to the qualifications in subsection 126(1) (Qualifications of Directors) of the Act at the time the director is elected to the board of directors.
+Directors must satisfy the eligibility requirements specified in these by-laws, in addition to the qualifications in subsection 126(1) (Qualifications of Directors) of the Act at the time the director is elected to the board of directors.

-At least one (1) director-at-large shall be a Canadian Freestyle Ski Association High Performance Program athlete who is (a) a current member of the Corporation’s High Performance Program or (b) who has been retired for no more than ten (10) years from the Corporation’s High Performance Program at the time the director is elected to the board of directors (hereinafter referred to as “athlete directors”).
+Independent directors shall have no fiduciary obligation to any body in the sport of freestyle skiing at the national or provincial level; shall receive no direct or indirect material benefit from any such party; and shall be free of any conflict of interest of a financial, personal or representational nature (provided that, participating in the sport of freestyle skiing does not render an individual not to be independent).

+The board shall also include an athlete director, who shall be a current member of the Canadian Freestyle Ski Association’s national team or an athlete that currently competes at the international level in freestyle skiing or a retired Canadian Freestyle Ski Association national team athlete or freestyle skiing athlete that competed at the national level not more than eight years prior to their election to the board.

-Directors of the Corporation shall not:
+Any other directors of the Corporation shall not:

 Be a current chairperson of a member Division as defined in section 2.01 of the by-laws of the Corporation; or